How long does it take to get an ESA letter?

 - Letter delivery: Same business day in most cases

 If the clinician reviews your intake and needs more information - either through written follow-up or a brief telehealth call - the total process may extend to 24-48 hours.
-This is rare but worth planning for if you have a time-sensitive housing situation.
+This is uncommon but worth planning for if you have a time-sensitive housing situation.
+The key variable is the completeness of your intake: thorough answers consistently lead to faster turnaround.

 Services advertising "instant" or "5-minute" ESA letters are telling you something important: there is no real clinical evaluation happening.
 A licensed mental health professional needs to actually read your case, apply clinical judgment, and make a determination.
-That is not a 5-minute process.
+That process takes time - at minimum a few hours, often longer for complex cases.

-The reason this matters for you is practical: landlords increasingly verify ESA letters.
-When a property manager calls the license number and finds it belongs to a clinician who issued 400 letters in one day - or when the "clinician" does not appear in any state licensing database - your request will be denied.
-The time you saved getting an instant letter costs you weeks of housing delays.
+The reason this matters for you practically: landlords increasingly verify ESA letters.
+When a property manager searches the license number and finds it belongs to a clinician who signed 300 letters in one day, or when the "clinician" does not appear in any state licensing database at all, your request will be denied.
+The time you saved getting an instant letter costs you weeks of housing delays, potential loss of the apartment, and the additional cost of getting a legitimate letter anyway.

 Factors that affect your timeline

-- Completeness of your intake: Thorough, specific answers typically allow for same-day approval without follow-up.
-Vague or minimal responses may require clarification.
+- Completeness of your intake: Thorough, specific answers about your condition and how your animal helps typically allow for same-day approval without follow-up questions.
+Vague or minimal responses require clarification from the clinician, adding hours or a day to the process.

-- Time of submission: Intakes submitted early in the business day are typically processed the same day.
-Evening and weekend submissions may be processed the next business day.
+- Time of submission: Intakes submitted during business hours on weekdays are typically processed the same day.
+Evening submissions after 5 PM and weekend submissions are usually processed the next business day.
+If you have an urgent situation, note it explicitly in your intake.

-- Complexity of your case: Straightforward cases with clear condition history move fastest.
-Complex or unusual situations may require a clinician consultation.
+- Complexity of your case: Straightforward cases with clear condition history and a well-described therapeutic relationship with your animal move fastest.
+Cases with unusual circumstances, multiple conditions, or limited documentation history may require a clinician to request clarification or schedule a brief telehealth call.

 "I always tell customers: the few hours it takes for a real evaluation is the reason the letter will work when you need it.
-A letter that gets rejected by your landlord is not worth the time it saved you."
+A letter that gets rejected by your landlord is not worth the time it saved you.
+Same-day processing and genuine clinical review are not in conflict - we have built the process to deliver both."

 Planning ahead: when to start the process

 - Before your lease renews: Many landlords request current documentation at renewal.
-ESA letters should be renewed annually - plan ahead.
+ESA letters should be renewed annually - plan ahead and renew before renewal conversations begin.

-- As soon as a housing issue arises: If your current landlord is asking questions or you are facing eviction pressure related to your animal, get your documentation in order immediately.
+- As soon as a housing issue arises: If your current landlord is asking questions about your animal, pressuring you to remove the animal, or threatening lease consequences, get your documentation in order immediately.
+A valid ESA letter submitted formally changes the legal dynamic entirely.

 Frequently Asked Questions